 - Are an audio engineer and a musician.
 The noise of HDD can degrade your music quality.

 Get a dual-drive system.
 In this setup, you install a small SSD for the Operating System and the applications and a large HDD for storing data.
-This way, you can not only enjoy the benefit of the speed of SSD but also enjoy the extra storage of HDD at relatively low cost.
+This way, you can not only enjoy the benefit of the speed of SSD but also enjoy the extra storage of HDD at a relatively low cost.
 You can buy laptops with this feature.
-And, if you are setting up your desktop, buy the right kind of motherboard that supports dual-drive system.
+And, if you are setting up your desktop, buy the right kind of motherboard that supports a dual-drive system.